-To be eligible to take the Counseling Psychology Concentration Comprehensive Examination, students must have fulfilled the following requirements: completed the General Core courses (e.g., PSYC 5060, 5090, 5640, 5700, 5710, 5790); completed the thesis/PSYC 5950 or thesis related research/PSYC 5910 requirement; filed a copy of their thesis with the Graduate School or a copy of their thesis related research/PSYC 5910 project with the Graduate Coordinator; and have a degree plan filed and approved by the Graduate School.
-Upon fulfilling these requirements and having adequate time to prepare, students register with the Program Director or Graduate Coordinator (in response to an emailed announcement) to take the January or August Counseling Psychology Concentration Examination.
-It is not required that students have completed all the Counseling Concentration Core courses.
+To be eligible to take the Counseling Psychology Concentration Comprehensive Examination, students must have fulfilled the following requirements: completed the General Core courses (e.g., PSYC 5010, 5060, 5090, 5640, 5700, 5710, 5790); completed the thesis/PSYC 5950 or thesis related research/PSYC 5910 requirement; filed a copy of their thesis with the Graduate School or a copy of their thesis related research/PSYC 5910 project with the Graduate Coordinator; fulfilled the History & Systems requirements; and have a degree plan filed and approved by the Graduate School.
+Upon fulfilling these requirements and having adequate time to prepare, students register with the Program Director or Graduate Coordinator (in response to an emailed announcement) to take the January or July Counseling Psychology Concentration Examination.
+It is not required that students have completed all the Counseling Core courses.
 Whether or not they have completed all the Counseling Concentration courses when they take the Comprehensive Examination, students are permitted two attempts to successfully complete the Comprehensive Examination.

-2. The Format of the Comprehensive Exam (revised Fall 2010, SU 2017)

-Beginning from the 2018-2019 academic year, the format of the qualifying/comprehensive exam will be the online mock EPPP implemented by an agency selected by the CPPC.
+2. The Format of the Comprehensive Exam (revised Fall 2010, SU 2017) The format of the qualifying/comprehensive exam is the online mock EPPP implemented by a 3rd party agency selected by the CPPC.
 The mock EPPP consists of 175 multiple-choice questions covering 8 domains: (1) biological bases of behavior, (2) cognitive-affective bases of behavior, (3) social and cultural bases of behavior, (4) growth and lifespan development, (5) assessment and diagnosis, (6) treatment, intervention, prevention, and supervision, (7) research methods and statistics, and (8) ethical/legal/professional issues.
 The passing score for the qualifying exam is obtaining a 70% correct rate on the overall exam items.
-Alternatively, students may choose to register and pay for the real EPPP as a Licensed Psychological Associate in TX and use a score of 70% or better to substitute for the Counseling Psychology program's qualifying.
+Alternatively, students may choose to register and pay for the real EPPP as a Licensed Psychological Associate in TX and use a score of 70% or better to substitute for the Counseling Psychology program's qualifying exam.

-Most students pass the qualifying exam with one attempt but students are allowed to have two attempts to pass the Qualifying Examination on the Counseling Concentration.
+Most students pass the qualifying exam with one attempt but students are allowed two attempts to pass the Qualifying Examination on the Counseling Concentration.
 Students attempting the examinations for the second time must schedule the second attempt at the next scheduled administration of the examination.
 Permission to delay the second exam may be possible if the student provides the Counseling Committee with sufficient grounds for doing so.

 Failure to pass the qualifying/comprehensive examination upon retesting may result in the dismissal of the student from the program.
-A written request submitting to the Counseling Committee is required when the student fails the 2nd attempt and would like to request for additional opportunity.
+A written request submitting to the Counseling Committee is required when the student fails the 2nd attempt and would like to request an additional opportunity.

-F. INTERNSHIP READINESS AND COMPREHENSIVE EXAM (IRC) (revised Fall, 2010, FA12, SU19)
+F. INTERNSHIP READINESS AND COMPREHENSIVE EXAM (IRC) (revised FA, 2010, FA12, SU19)

 The IRC Exam is the other segment of the counseling psychology comprehensive exam.
-The IRC Exam also functions as the oral segment of the comprehensive exam.
 The IRC is intended to be collegial (as opposed to adversarial).
 The IRC Exam is designed to provide developmental feedback about each student's clinical progress.
-The committee is interested in determining: (a) how well the student can think on his/her feet; (b) the student's level of clinical knowledge and case conceptualization skills; (c) the student's level of self-awareness as a maturing professional; (d) the student's readiness to articulate their theoretical orientation to applied professional work; and (e) the student's preparedness to engage in the internship application process.
+The committee is interested in determining: (a) how well the student can think on their feet; (b) the student's level of clinical knowledge and case conceptualization skills; (c) the student's level of self-awareness as a maturing professional; (d) the student's readiness to articulate their theoretical orientation to applied professional work; and (e) the student is preparedness to engage in the internship application process.
 The intent is for the student to demonstrate a breadth of professional counseling competencies that is consistent with internship-readiness.

-Candidates should be prepared to be expert in one theoretical approach to counseling and psychotherapy.
+Candidates should be prepared to present on one theoretical approach to counseling and psychotherapy.
 Candidates can prepare themselves in the following ways: